Health - Social Security Disability

 What benefits can the claimant receive if disability is approved?

-In addition to current monthly benefits, determined by the amount paid in during the claimant’s working years, the claimant will be eligible for past-due benefits beginning in the sixth month after the claimant became disabled, but not more than a year prior to application.
+In addition to current monthly benefits, determined by the amount paid in during the claimant’s working years, the claimant will be eligible for past-due benefits beginning in the sixth month after the claimant became disabled, but not more than a year before the application.
 The claimant will also be eligible for Medicare benefits beginning in the 25th month after the claimant’s disability benefits began.
 Finally, if the disability benefit is under $740 per month and the claimant meets other asset and income limits, the claimant may also qualify for SSI, which could in turn trigger Medicaid eligibility.